jackiehjm/stx-docs/doc/source/storage/kubernetes/delete-a-partition.rst

     is the host name or ID.

 **<partition>**
-    is the partition device path or UUID.
+    is the partition device path or |UUID|.

-For example, to delete a partition with the UUID 9f93c549-e26c-4d4c-af71-fb84e3fcae63 from compute-1, do the following.
+For example, to delete a partition with the |UUID|
+9f93c549-e26c-4d4c-af71-fb84e3fcae63 from compute-1, do the following.

 .. code-block:: none